exakat/exakat/docs/Rules.rst

 List of properties and methods that are accessed using ``parent`` keyword but are not defined in the parent class.

-This will be compilable but will yield a fatal error during execution.
+This may compile but, eventually yield a fatal error during execution.

 .. code-block:: php